 Montreal restaurants , Quebec, Canada, are a foodie mecca.
 It’s one of the most celebrated culinary destinations in North America.
 Not only does Montreal restaurants have a very strong and vibrant immigrant community, bringing along its influences, techniques and ingredients, the city has a strong reputation for having a very unique food culture in itself.
-In Montreal, food is very serious matter.
-Here’s a quick list of five must-try restaurants for foodie tourists when visiting the metropolis.
+You can even find vegan restaurants in Montreal.
+In this metropolis, food is a very serious matter, making it a definite inclusion in a list of things to do in Montreal.
+Here are five must-try restaurants for foodie tourists when visiting the metropolis.

 This restaurant has a lot of flair, from its wait staff to its kitchen and everything in between.
 There are no “normal”, “regular”, “average” dishes in this restaurant.
 Furthermore, it’s quite out of the way, which will force you to visit parts of the city you wouldn’t normally visit.